reshuk-code/Xyq/README.md

 <li>Node.Js</li>
 <li>MongoDB</li>

-<p>Just for fun thing were your can add name and that names will be saved at MongoDB !</p>
+<p>Just for fun thing were your can add name and that names will be saved at MongoDB ! <br>
-<p>a Toast wiil occur after adding name on DB</p>
+a Toast wiil occur after adding name on DB</p>